martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 The result mixes compilation steps that manage control using a list of instructions that I called *continuation* with execution steps where previously compiled instructions are executed with the help of an environment, an operand stack, and a runtime stack.
-Compilation was done on-the-fly, and function bodies needed to be recompiled, each time they were executed.
+Compilation was done on the fly, and function bodies needed to be recompiled, each time they were executed.
 This post fixes this by cleanly separating a compiler from a machine.
 The compiler compiles the given program by writing instructions into an array without executing them, and the machine executes these instructions without ever referring